derekrjohnson/Network-Protocols/README.md

 TCP has responsibility to ensure a secure connection at the session layer with the 3 way handshake.

+### ARP
 Carrier Sense Multiple Access With Collision Detection - Computers wait a random duration of time to send messages over the wire again after a collision occurs.

 First 3 bytes of Ethernet header tells you who manufactored the network interface card.

+ARP - Adress resolution protocol, who has this IP?
+This broadcast is sent out to the entire LAN.